epic-kitchens/C1-Action-Recognition/README.md

 An example of the output this script produces: https://www.dropbox.com/s/sxxgyscziryeno1/tsn_fused_split%3Dtest.zip?dl=1 This is the submission file for the modality fused results of TSN model.

+## License

+Copyright University of Bristol.
+The repository is published under the [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).
+This means that you must give appropriate credit, provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
+You may not use the material for commercial purposes.